 I also had friends who let me sleep at their places from time to time.
 This included a friend who let me sleep on their sofa and another friend who let me stay in his commercial garage.
 It wasn’t right really and was a bit of a palaver.
 You feel that you’re intruding and putting on people, so you don’t want to rely on your friends and family network too much.

 I didn’t want to touch into the services because I was still going through bereavement over my mother and all sorts.
 I was still trying to work things out in my own mind.
-Over the 2019 Christmas period it became a bit more difficult because of the winter weather.
+Over the 2019 Christmas period it become a bit more difficult because of the winter weather.
 I was waking up freezing cold and it was starting to affect my health.

 My doctor allocated me a nurse liaison called Ruth who helped me to get the support I needed and put things into a structured order.
 Ruth was my main contact point and she helped me make contact with the housing team at Oldham Council.
 It was the council who put me forward to join Emmaus.